Error-331/code_tests/docs/bible/links.md

 The Sacrifices of God - May 7 (find a place of contrition, genuine remorse, mercy of the Christ);

 Great Mercy - May 8 (do not hide or trivialize your sins, the love and mercy of God);

+The Done Deal - May 9 (incredibly great and wonderful truth);

+Peace with God - May 10 (We are saved by grace through faith, not of works.);